xavier150/Copy-Visual-Position/README.md

 # Copy-Visual-Position
-This addons Copy Visual Position allows to easily copy / paste the visual position of several elements in the scene like Objects, Bones or Vertex and another element in EditMode.
+The addon Copy Visual Position allows to easily copy / paste the visual position of several elements in the scene like Objects, Bones or Vertex and another element in Edit Mode.

 <img src="https://github.com/xavier150/Copy-Visual-Position/blob/master/Tuto/CopyVisualPositionAddonUi.jpg">